ashleydavis/the-data-wrangler-blog/_posts/2018-11-06-nodejs-memory-limits.markdown

 ## Node.js memory architecture

-So memory is limited, but I do have a trick up my sleeve to show you raise the memory limit, but before that you need a quick overview of Node.js memory architecture to understand how the trick works.
+So memory is limited, but I do have a trick up my sleeve to raise the memory limit, but before that you need a quick overview of Node.js memory architecture to understand how the trick works.

 The memory consumed by a Node.js application falls into one of three areas: